S7M1R/Recipe-Sharing/README.md

 # Recipe Sharing Application

-Welcome to the Recipe Sharing Application, a beautifully crafted monorepo project that seamlessly blends a powerful Java Spring Boot backend with an intuitive Angular frontend, designed to tantalize your taste buds and ignite your culinary creativity!
+Welcome to the Recipe Sharing Application, a monorepo project that seamlessly blends a powerful Java Spring Boot backend with an intuitive Angular frontend, designed to tantalize your taste buds and ignite your culinary creativity!

 ## Repository Structure